KonaTeam/kona-api/sections/comments.md

   "resource_id": integer
 ```

-You can "@mention" people or groups by encoding the appropriate ID(s). `Hi @user:123, I agree. @group:456 should take note.`.
+You can "@mention" people or groups by encoding the appropriate ID(s) e.g.
+`Hi @user:123, I agree. @group:456 should take note.`

-This will translated and return the content to the appropriate markup for @mention notification. `Hi Joe User, I agree.
+This will translated and return the content to the appropriate markup for @mention notification.

+`Hi Joe User, I agree.
 Developers should take note.`

 You can get the ID of a particular resource by using their corresponding REST APIs to search for it and return its ID key.

+You can also use the person's email address instead of their user ID to mention them e.g.

+`Hi @user:joeuser@example.com, I agree.`

+We will try to map the given email address to a participant of the specified activity/resource - otherwise, we return a [Not Found exception](exceptions.md#not_found).

 Make sure to escape double-quotes and use the `<br>` tag to add a new line to the content.